 The most up-to-date reference for additional discussion of these ten ideas is My Value Creation Journey: An Autobiography of My Work, click here.
 Each idea below is explained in a short video which are best viewed in order.

 My work can be put into two categories: knowledge building and finance.
-A comprehensive discussion of my finance work can be found in Value Creation Principles: The Pragmatic Theory of the Firm Begins with Purpose and Ends with Sustainable Capitalism.
+The most complete discussion of my finance work can be found in Value Creation Principles: The Pragmatic Theory of the Firm Begins with Purpose and Ends with Sustainable Capitalism.
+Click Here

 If the reader is unfamiliar with my work, then a viewing of the videos is essential to understand the basic thinking behind these ten ideas listed below and my terminology, e.g., “Knowledge Building Loop” and “life-cycle track record.”